Clownstrike fiasco continues in West, while Russia and China virtually unaffected

 Kylin

-Seems of China’s critical IT infrastructure now runs China’s own official version of GNU/Linux, called Kylin.
+Seems much of China’s critical IT infrastructure now runs China’s own official version of GNU/Linux, called Kylin.
 It’s named after the mythical “qilin” beast and was originally developed by China’s National University of Defence Technology.
 When the project kicked off, back in 2001, it was originally based on FreeBSD.
 But it adopted the Linux kernel from version 3 onwards, primarily so that its developers could share the work of the huge mass of open source developers around the planet.

 In addition to the military variants, there is now a public version called openKylin.
 It was developed in cooperation with a British company, Canonical, who also owns Ubuntu.
 Today’s openKylin is currently worked on by 3000 developers, 74 special interest groups and over 200 commercial enterprises, which of course feeds code back to the official government version.
 Open source projects can do that too.